 These pencil topper puppets just made us giggle!

-The directions are pretty clear for how to make Pikachu, but you definitely don’t want to save this one for the end when you’re patience is running a bit thin.😉
+The directions are pretty clear for how to make Pikachu, but you definitely don’t want to save this one for the end when your patience is running a bit thin.😉

 Dr. Seuss’ Birthday (March 2nd) has always been one of our favorite “holidays”during the school year.

 So, it’s no wonder that this beady craft got a lot of pencil-topper-making time.